aleksei-bulgak-study/RSConf-landing-page/README.md

 * React was a new framework for almost all team members
 * In some cases it was quite difficult to integrate multiple different component
 * Responsivness
+* Difficulty with a React especially with lifecycle and state